drizzle-lang/drizzle/README.md

 ## Roadmap
 Here's a basic roadmap for anyone who is interested in what's going on with this project;
-- Learn enough C++ to get a start on the project.
+- Write a basic (non-production) version of the interpreter in C++
+- Research and learn ANTLR4 and use it to generate a better parser.
 - Go through the [interpreter book](https://interpreterbook.com) and get Sapphire up and running as far as that book goes.
 - Once the [compiler book](https://compilerbook.com) is released, go through that and turn Sapphire into a compiled language.
 - Get Sapphire to the point where it can replace it's C++ interpreter.